 If your artwork is selected, we’ll get in touch with you to discuss licensing your image for our courses.
 If your artwork is selected, you will get a Love2Shop gift voucher to thank you for your contribution, and your artwork will be shown in an exhibition alongside that of other artists whose work has been selected to feature in our resources.

 If you’re interested, please complete our submission form including a high-quality image of your artwork.
+The deadline for submissions is 16th November 2018.

 Please share this exciting opportunity with any and all of the young people you know with an interest in art and mental health.